quackextractor/soulclone/README.md

 **Limitation of Liability**
 This software is provided "AS IS" for educational and research purposes.
 The creators and contributors of this project take no responsibility and assume no liability for how you choose to use this tool, the data generated by it, or any potential actions taken by Discord against your account for Terms of Service violations.

-Here is a credits section you can add to your `README.md`, ideally placed right before or after the legal notice:

 ***

 ## Credits & Acknowledgements

 **DiscordChatExporter**
 This project requires exported Discord chat logs to function.
 I acknowledge and recommend [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) created by [Tyrrrz](https://github.com/Tyrrrz) as an excellent tool for acquiring your personal chat history data.

 *Please note: This fine-tuning pipeline is an independent project and is not affiliated with, endorsed by, or maintained by the creators of DiscordChatExporter.*